organicmaps/organicmaps/docs/ANDROID_LOCATION_TEST.md

 3. Google location dialog (positive case)

 - Use Google flavor and enable Google Play Location in the app settings;
-- Disable Wi-Fi, disable Cellular Data, disable Location;
+- Disable Location, but enable Cellular Data and/or Wi-Fi;
-- Start the app and initiate location search by tapping on location button;
+- Start the app;
+- Check that location icon is crossed out immediately;
-- "For better experiences..."
-Google dialog should appear immediately;
+- "To continue, turn on device location, which uses Google's location service" Google dialog should appear;
-- Tap "Enable" in the dialog and it should enable Location in the system;
+- Tap "OK" in the dialog;
+- Check that system location has been enabled;
-- Location should start working as in (1) case.
+- The app will start searching for location as in (1) case.

 4. Google location dialog (negative case)

 - Try the same steps as in (3), but tap "No thanks" button in the dialog.
 - Check that location icon is crossed out immediately;
-- "For better experiences..."
+- "To continue, turn on..."
 Google dialog should appear;
 - Tap "No thanks" button again;
-- Check that location icon is crossed out immediately;
+- Check that location icon is still crossed out;
 - Switch to some other app and back;
-- Check that location icon is still crossed out and "For better experiences..." dialog doesn't appear automatically;
+- Check that location icon is still crossed out and "To continue, turn on..." dialog doesn't appear automatically;
 - Kill the app and start it again;
-- Check that location icon is still crossed out and "For better experiences..." dialog doesn't appear automatically;
+- Check that location icon is still crossed out and "To continue, turn on..." dialog doesn't appear automatically;
-- Tap on location button - "For better experiences..." dialog should re-appear again.
+- Tap on location button - "To continue, turn on device..." dialog should re-appear again.

 5. OM location dialog (negative case)